naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/errors.md

 If one of these ports is already in use, the launch may fail with an error like the one shown above.

-Running docker containers for example may be using one or more of the required ports.
+Already running docker containers may use the required ports.
 To check, run the following command:

 ```sh